As we age, health issues often creep up that threaten to tarnish our golden years. Treating some of these diseases and conditions can be expensive.

 And complications related to shingles — from blisters to an ongoing type of pain called post-herpetic neuralgia, or PHN — can take a toll on your wallet.

 How to cut costs.
 Fortunately, there is an easy and affordable fix for shingles: vaccination.
-As we have reported a new vaccine is more than 90 percent effective in preventing shingles in folks age 50 and older.
-However, the vaccine has been scarce recently.
-For more on the topic, check out “Shortage of New Vaccine Puts Adults 50 and Older at Risk.”
+As we have reported a newer vaccine is more than 90% effective in preventing shingles in folks age 50 and older.
+For more, check out “Over 50?
+The CDC Says You Need These 4 Vaccines.”